 Ha!
 Just kidding 😉

-The most confusing aspect about this legal question has to do with the difference between governmental law and a company’s terms of use.
+The most confusing aspect about this legal question has to do with the distinction between governmental law and a company’s terms of use, especially when it comes to vpn use.
+While vpn use in itself is not illegal in many countries, it’s important to understand the legality and restrictions surrounding its use in different jurisdictions.

 What exactly do I mean here?